 Drivers charged with speeding in Schenectady County should take the ticket to court.
-Be warned, however, that less than 5% of drivers were successful in beating a speeding ticket last year.
+Be warned, however, that only about 5% of drivers were successful in beating a speeding ticket last year.
 However, with the help of a NY traffic ticket attorney, a driver has a good chance of successfully negotiating with prosecutors to reduce the charge, potentially lowering the fine, as well as avoiding points.
 This, in turn, can prevent a hike in insurance rates and reduce the risk of a DRA fee.

 Schenectady County Geography and How It Relates to Traffic Tickets